Aberration-optimized electro-optic time lens with a tunable aperture: Mathematical modeling of time aperture and phase error analysis

-We can ignore the first constant term in the expansion, since it will introduce only a constant phase shift to the pulse.
+We can ignore the first constant term in the expansion because it will introduce only a constant phase shift to the pulse.
 Around the cusp, higher-order terms can be ignored, and the phase is approximately quadratic,

 implementing a time lens.
-A direct comparison with Eq.~\eqref{eq:timelensing} gives the chirp rate $K_\text{std} = A\omega_m^2$.
+Comparing Eq.~(5) and Eq.~\eqref{eq:timelensing} we obtain the chirp rate $K_\text{std} = A\omega_m^2$.
 Here, we will refer to it as the standard chirp rate.
-This is the standard formula used extensively in the literature \cite{kolner1994, torres2011, salem2013}.
-Using pulses with a longer duration introduces aberrations in the spectrum of the optical pulse.
-There is no well-defined value of the time aperture for the sinusoidal time lens.
-However, for a clean output spectrum, it is widely accepted that it is $1/\omega_m$, which is about $17 \%$ of the driving RF signal period~\cite{kolner1988, kolner1989, kauffman1993, kolner1994, bennett2001, howe2004, howe2006, pousa2006, li2007, azana2007, caso2008, camuniez2010, torres2011, salem2013, zhang2013, plansinis2015, mittal2017, zhu2021}.
+This is the standard formula widely used in the literature \cite{kolner1994, torres2011, salem2013}.
+There is no precisely defined value for the time aperture of a sinusoidal time lens due to the nature of the approximation.
+However, within the temporal optics community, it is commonly accepted that a time aperture of $1/\omega_m$ results in a clean output spectrum, which limits the usable aperture to a fixed value of $\approx 16\%$ of the time period of the driving RF signal~\cite{kolner1988, kolner1989, kauffman1993, kolner1994, bennett2001, howe2004, howe2006, pousa2006, li2007, caso2008, camuniez2010, torres2011, salem2013, zhang2013, plansinis2015, mittal2017, zhu2021}.